 We recommend allowing at least an hour for a comprehensive tour of the site.
-The tour is almost entirely outside and requires extensive walking on 2.5 miles of trail; therefore, we suggest dressing appropriately.
+The self-guided tour includes indoor museum exhibit and outdoor viewing of the fort ruins.
+The outdoor tour requires extensive walking on 2.5 miles of trail; therefore, we suggest dressing appropriately.
 Daytime summer temperatures can exceed 110 degrees Fahrenheit.
-A golf cart is available on a first-come, first-served basis.

 Visitor parking is available on site.

-A gift shop is located inside the visitors center.
+A Museum Store is located inside the Visitors Center.
 A large assortment of books, t-shirts, caps, and period toys are available for purchase.

 The site is not wheelchair accessible, although a majority of the site can be navigated by wheelchair.
-A golf cart is available for touring the fort grounds, which are gravel and not ADA-approved for wheelchairs.
+A golf cart is available (first come, first served basis) for touring the fort grounds, which are gravel and not ADA-approved for wheelchairs.

 While you're in the area, visit these nearby sites: